dapr/docs/howto/setup-monitoring-tools/setup-prometheus-grafana.md

 2. Browse `http://localhost:8080`

+3. Login with admin and password

-3. Click Configuration Settings -> Data Sources
+4. Click Configuration Settings -> Data Sources

       ![data source](./img/grafana-datasources.png)

-4. Add Prometheus as a data soruce.
+5. Add Prometheus as a data soruce.

       ![add data source](./img/grafana-datasources.png)

-5. Enter Promethesus server address in your cluster.
+6. Enter Promethesus server address in your cluster.

 You can get the prometheus server address by running following command.